 Krakow Travel Guide: 20 Top Things to do in Krakow, Poland

 Welcome to Krakow!
-This is a city where centuries of Polish royal tradition meet an energetic, modern beat.
-If you’ve landed on this travel guide, you’re probably looking for the most exciting things to do, the tastiest dishes to sample, and the easiest ways to get around.
-You want to explore enchanting Old Town streets, pause before dramatic Gothic cathedrals, and linger in cozy cafés that brim with local charm.
-There’s a reason so many travelers get swept up in Krakow’s magic.
+Look, we’ll be straight with you: this is a city where centuries of heavy Polish royal tradition crash right into an energetic, slightly gritty modern beat.
+If you’ve landed on this travel guide, you’re probably looking for the actual logistical realities of the most exciting things to do, the tastiest local dishes that will actually stick to your ribs, and the smartest ways to navigate the tram system without getting slapped with a massive fine.
+You want to walk the historic Old Town streets, get a neck cramp staring up at Gothic cathedrals, and grab a table in a cramped, humid café that smells of roasted espresso and aged wood.
+There’s a reason so many travelers burn through a pair of shoes walking this city.

 Nomadic Samuel and That Backpacker thrilled to be visiting Krakow, Poland